widelands/widelands/doc/sphinx/source/tutorial.rst

    include "scripting/coroutine.lua"

-   function print_a_word(word)         -- this function is a coroutine
+   function print_a_word(word)         -- a function we'll use to create a coroutine
-      while true do                    -- run this loop forever print(word)
+      while true do
+         print(word)
          sleep(1000)                   -- important call, see the note below end end

-   run(print_a_word, "Hello World!")   -- calling the coroutine with an argument
+   run(print_a_word, "Hello World!")   -- constructs a new coroutine from the function print_a_word and an argument, and immediately launches this coroutine

 If you put this code into our ``init.lua`` file from the earlier example, you will see "Hello World!" begin printed every second on the console.
 Let's